 '''

+pfFrame();

+while(!SimDone())

+\{ \dots \}

+}

+/ Initialize graphics state in the draw process /

+void

+OpenPipeWindow(pfPipeWindow pw)

+{

+/ Set some configuration stuff /

+pfPWinOriginSize(pw, 0, 0, 500, 500);

+/ Open the window - will give us initialized libpr and

+graphics state

 /

 pfOpenPWin(pw);

 / create a global light in the "south-west" (QIII) /

 Sun = pfNewLight(NULL);

 pfLightPos(Sun, -0.3f, -0.3f, 1.0f, 0.0f);

+}

 '''

-In Example 14-3 the functions pfPWinOriginSize() and pfOpenPWin() are now called in the draw process, as opposed to the application process as in Example 14-1.
+In Example 17-3 the functions pfPWinOriginSize() and pfOpenPWin() are now called in the draw process, as opposed to the application process as in Example 17-1.
 In general, configuring or editing any libpf object must be done in the application process. pfPipeWindows must be created in the application process.
 However, pfPipeWindows may be configured, edited, opened and closed in the pfPWinConfigFunc() configuration callback which will be called in the draw process.
 Window operations are best done in a configuration callback, though they can also be done in the drawing callback for a pfChannel on the window.
 Any function which aspires to directly affect the graphics context must be called in the drawing process.
-Table 14-2 shows which processes (application or draw via a configuration function) that pfPipeWindow calls can be made from and further detail about these functions can be found in the discussion of pfWindows in Chapter 13, "Windows."
+Table 17-2 shows which processes (application or draw via a configuration function) that pfPipeWindow calls can be made from and further detail about these functions can be found in the discussion of pfWindows in Chapter 16, "Windows."

 pfPipeWindow Function Application Process Draw Process

 pfNewPWin() Yes No

 pfPWinMode() Yes Yes

 pfPWinIndex() Yes Yes

+Table 17-2 Processes From Which to Call Main pfPipeWindow Functions

+pfPipeWindow Function Application Process Draw Process

 pfPWinConfigFunc() Yes No

 pfOpenPWin() pfClosePWin() pfClosePWinGL() Yes Yes

 pfPWinOriginSize() pfPWinFullScreen() Yes Yes

 pfGetPWinCurOriginSize() Yes Yes.

-Table 14-2 Processes From Which to Call Main pfPipeWindow Functions

-pfPipeWindow Function Application Process Draw Process

 pfPWinFBConfigAttrs() Yes Yes.

 pfChoosePWinFBConfig() No Yes.

 pfPWinFBConfig() Yes, but the pfFBConfig must be valid for access in the draw process.
 Yes.

 pfPWinType() pfPWinScreen() pfPWinShare(), pfAttachWin() Yes (before opened) Yes (before opened).

 pfPWinWSWindow() Yes Yes.

 pfPWinGLCxt() Yes, but the context must be created in the draw process.
 Yes.

 pfQueryWin() pfMQueryWin() No Yes.

 pfAddPWinPVChan() Yes Yes.

 pfAttachPWinSwapGroup() Yes Yes

-Table 14-2 (continued) Processes From Which to Call Main pfPipeWindow Functions
+Table 17-2 Processes From Which to Call Main pfPipeWindow Functions (continued)

 OpenGL Performer provides GL-independent framebuffer configuration utilities.
 In most cases, pfPWinFBConfigAttrs(pwin, attrs) can be used to select a framebuffer configuration for your pfPipeWindow based on the array of attribute tokens attrs.
 If attrs is NULL, the default framebuffer configuration will be selected.
 If attrs is not NULL, the rules for default values follow the rules for configuring windows in OpenGL and X, which are different from values in the OpenGL Performer default window configuration.
-Such window framebuffer configuration should be done in the draw process in a window configuration for pfPipeWindows is identical to that of pfWindows and is discussed in more detail in Chapter 13, "Windows," but the following is a simple example of the specification of framebuffer configuration taken from the sample source code example program
+Such window framebuffer configuration should be done in the draw process in a window configuration callback function before the call to pfOpenPWin().
+Window framebuffer configuration for pfPipeWindows is identical to that of pfWindows and is discussed in more detail in Chapter 16, "Windows," but the following is a simple example of the specification of framebuffer configuration taken from the sample source code example program

-/usr/share/Performer/src/pguide/libpf/C/pipewin.c:
+/usr/share/Performer/src/pguide/libpf/C/pipewin.c for IRIX and Linux and from %PFROOT%\Src\pguide\libpf\C\pipewin.c for Microsoft Windows:

-Example 14-4 Configuration of a pfPipeWindow Framebuffer
+Example 17-4 Configuration of a pfPipeWindow Framebuffer

 '''

 static int FBAttrs[] = {

 PFFB_RGBA,

-'''

-'''

 PFFB_DOUBLEBUFFER,

 PFFB_DEPTH_SIZE, 24,

 PFFB_RED_SIZE, 8,

 PFFB_SAMPLES, 8,

 PFFB_STENCIL_SIZE, 1,

 NULL,

 };

 main()

 {

 pfPipe pipe;

 pfPipeWindow pwin;

 pfInit();

 . . . .

 pfConfig();

 / Create pfPipeWindow for pfPipe 0 /

 pipe = pfGetPipe(0);

 pwin = pfNewPWin(pipe);

 / Set the framebuffer configuration /

 pfPWinFBConfigAttrs(Shared->pw, FBAttrs);

 / Indicate that the window is ready to open /

 pfOpenPWin(pwin);

 / trigger the opening of the window in the draw /

 pfFrame();

 . . .

 }

 '''